carlosclaiton/QOSF_Mentorship/README.md

 # QOSF Mentorship Repository

-This repository is part of the Quantum Open Source Foundation (QOSF) mentorship program, where I am working under the guidance of Dr. Karlos Kuhn from the University of Cannberra.
+This repository is part of the Quantum Open Source Foundation (QOSF) mentorship program, where I am working under the guidance of Dr. Carlos Kuhn from the University of Cannberra / Open Source Institute.

 ## Overview

 The goal of this project is to contribute to the development of quantum computing and its applications through the QOSF mentorship program.
-Under the mentorship of Dr. Karlos Kuhn, I will be working on various tasks and projects to enhance my skills and knowledge in quantum computing.
+Under the mentorship of Dr. Carlos Kuhn, I will be working on various tasks and projects to enhance my skills and knowledge in quantum computing.

 ## Projects and Tasks